 CHECK OUT OUR NEW LOOK!

 Tom Jenkins Original Bar-B-Que Sauce is now available in a new plastic, easy to carry bottle.
-We replaced the old glass bottle with a new design that is lighter, allowing for more control when pouring the delicious taste on your ribs or chicken.
+We replaced the old glass bottle with a new design that is lighter, allowing for more control when pouring the delicious buy a book report online taste on your ribs or chicken.
 When shopping at your local grocer, be sure to look for Tom Jenkins Original Bar-B-Que Sauce in its new bottle.

 The October 31, 2003 issue of the Sun Sentinel Newspaper ranked Tom Jenkins Bar-B-Que as one of the top restaurants in Ft.
 Lauderdale.
 The restaurant receive 3.5 stars and rave reviews for its, house sauce …so beautifully balanced between sweet and vinegar it tickles the palate with a wonderful combination of spice and sorcery.
 Fine Dining writer Judith Starks stated in the article that Tom Jenkins Bar-B-Que as “Barbeque at its juiciest, smokiest, heart-throbbing best”, She went on to tout the charms of the restaurant and to praise other menu items from the baked beans to the sweet potato pie.
 When in Ft.
 Lauderdale be sure to visit Tom Jenkins Bar-B-Que, a place where, according to Ms. Starks you go “for affordable delicious food”.